jupyterhub/jupyterhub/docs/source/reference/websecurity.md

 groups_ of **semi-trusted** users.
 While the design reflects serving semi-trusted users, JupyterHub can also be suitable for serving **untrusted** users.

-That way, using JupyterHub with **untrusted** users means more work by the administrator, since much care is required to secure a Hub, with extra caution on protecting users from each other.
+As a result, using JupyterHub with **untrusted** users means more work by the administrator, since much care is required to secure a Hub, with extra caution on protecting users from each other.